snowdriftcoop/snowdrift/TEXTEDITORS.md

 *Many* other options exist, although we'd rather contributors generally focus more on building Snowdrift than maximizing their Vim expertise.

-### Tags to jump to function definitions in Vim
+## Setting up tags to jump to function definitions

+The following works for all text-editors that recognize tags files.

-* Run `stack install fast-tags`
+* run `stack install hasktags`
+    * make sure you have ~/.local/bin on your PATH, if not sure, just run `echo 'export PATH=$HOME/.local/bin:$PATH' >> ~/.bashrc`
-* In the snowdrift directory, run this big command to prime your tags
+* In the snowdrift directory, run this big command to generate your tags file:
-  file:

-        git ls-tree -r HEAD --name-only | grep -E '*.hs' | xargs fast-tags
+        git ls-tree -r HEAD --name-only | grep -E '*.hs' | xargs hasktags -x -c --ignore-close-implementation

+    * That command works for Atom, Vim, and other ctags-based editors.
+    * For Emacs, change `-x -c` to `-e`

-    For edification, that command is a pipeline that prints all files in the repository, filters just the Haskelly ones, and passes them to fast-tags for processing.
+    For edification, that long command is a pipeline that finds all committed files in the git repository, filters to just the Haskell ones, and passes those for tag processing (technically, there are other types of Haskell files, such as \*.hsc and \*.lhs, but we don't have them in Snowdrift.)

-    I (Bryan) have created an alias for that command in my ~/.bashrc so I can run it easily.
+    For convenience, you can edit ~/.bashrc and add a line to make an alias for the long command above, as in:

-        alias git-fast-tags="git ls-tree -r HEAD --name-only | grep -E '*.hs' | xargs fast-tags"
+        alias git-hasktags="git ls-tree -r HEAD --name-only | grep -E '*.hs' | xargs hasktags -x -c --ignore-close-implementation"

-    (Technically, there are other types of Haskelly files, such as \*.hsc and \*.lhs, but we don't have them in Snowdrift.)

-* You may want to put that big command into .git/hooks/post-checkout so it reruns every time you check out a new branch.
-Don't forget to make the hook file executable:
+    To auto-update whenever you check out a new branch, put the command into .git/hooks/post-checkout and make the hook file executable:

         cat >> .git/hooks/post-checkout <<EOF
-        git ls-tree -r HEAD --name-only | grep -E '*.hs' | xargs fast-tags EOF
+        git ls-tree -r HEAD --name-only | grep -E '*.hs' | xargs hasktags -x -c --ignore-close-implementation EOF
         chmod u+x .git/hooks/post-checkout

+Now, you can quickly jump to tags with whatever mechanism your text editor uses.

+Note that tags work for our internal functions only.
+For outside functions, [Stackage](https://www.stackage.org/lts-2/hoogle) will have documentation on almost all of our dependencies.

+### Atom tag usage and updating

+With tags generated, Atom uses Ctrl-Shift-R to search for any tag, Ctrl-Alt-Down to jump to the definition of the symbol under the cursor, and Ctrl-Alt-Up to return (with vim-mode, Ctrl-] and Ctrl-t also work).

+We hope to document how to auto-update tags whenever saving files in Atom, but until we have that clear, you'll need to manually re-run `git-hasktags` (set as alias in instructions above) as needed.

+### Vim tag usage and updating

+With a tags file in place, Vim can jump to the definition of the symbol under the cursor with Ctrl-] and jump back with Ctrl-t.

+To auto-update tags in Vim whenever a Haskell file gets written, use fast-tags:

+* run `stack install fast-tags`
-* For auto-update in Vim, add an autocommand to the Haskell plugin file:
+* add an autocommand to the Haskell plugin file:

         mkdir -p ~/.vim/after/ftplugin
         cat >> ~/.vim/after/ftplugin/haskell.vim <<EOF